tbklang/documentation/docs_src/implementation/40-instructions.md

     * By itself it is not all that useful, however, it is often used in instructions such as `IfStatementInstruction`, `WhileLoopInstruction` and `ForLoopInstruction`
+2. `PointerDereferenceAssignmentInstruction`
+    * This is represents the assignment of some _value_ to some entity referenced to by a pointer _value_
+    * It contains two `Value`-based instructions, one represents the calculation of the pointer and another represents that of the value to _assign_ at the memory address calculated as the pointer

 You can find these in the source tree at `source/tlang/compiler/codegen/instruction.d`